St Mary's Church, Higham: Interior

-The church is entered by the 15th-century south door which is finely carved with motifs including roses, lilies and human faces.
+The church is entered by the 15th century south door which is finely carved with motifs including roses, lilies and human faces.
 Between the nave and the aisle is a three-bay arcade.
-Dividing the nave from the Lady Chapel is a wooden 15th-century rood screen.
+Dividing the nave from the Lady Chapel is a wooden 15th century rood screen.
 This is carved and has five arches, the central one forming the doorway.
 Between the arches are columns, each of which is surmounted by a small spire.
 The carved wooden pulpit dates from the same era.
 The font is Norman, and the rest of the furniture dates from the 1863 restoration.
 The Lady Chapel contains two tombs, one of which is dated 1615, and an aumbry complete with its door.
 In the south wall of the chancel is a piscina and a medieval tomb.
 On the wall on each side of the altar are panels inscribed with the Ten Commandments, the Lord's Prayer, and the Creed.
 The stained glass dates from the 19th and 20th centuries.

 Recent history and present day

 Further repairs were carried out to the roof and spire of St Mary's during the 20th century.
 After the church was declared redundant, it was vested in the Redundant Churches Fund, the forerunner of the Churches Conservation Trust, in 1987.
-In the same year St Mary's was replaced as the parish church by St John's Church.
+In the same year St Mary's was replaced as the parish church by St John's Church.< The south porch was built during the 19th century.
 During the 21st century, further repairs to the stonework of the south aisle, porch and east end have been organised by the Trust.
 In the wall of the south aisle, the external flintwork has become separated from the core of the wall, and work has been undertaken to pin the two together.
 In early 2009 a group known as The Friends of St. Mary's Church was founded to work with the Trust, to raise money for the church, and to organise events.